naryad/clojure-twitterapi-experiments/README.md

 ## Usage

-1. Insert your app's conser key/secret and accesst token/secret.
+1. Insert your app's consumer key/secret and access token/secret.
 2. Run "lein uberjar" and this will generate the standalone jar in target directory.
 3. java -jar jar-file-name "query"